About This Program

 Student Voices: Kyle Carr '16

-A conversation with Kyle Carr, a cybersecurity major with a minor in computer science, about studying computer forensics, participating in the Central New York Hackathon, and being a part of the Utica College community.
+A conversation with Kyle Carr, a cybersecurity major with a minor in computer science, about studying computer forensics, participating in the Central New York Hackathon, and being a part of the Utica University community.

-The Utica College Cybersecurity Club is a community that gathers around cybersecurity related events, projects and competitions.
+The Utica University Cybersecurity Club is a community that gathers around cybersecurity related events, projects and competitions.
 In addition they train for and compete in intercollegiate cybersecurity competitions, attend conferences, and develop cyber professionals through education and mentorship.Learn More